nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 [2e/e6ffca] GATK_JOINTGENOTYPING     [100%] 1 of 1 ✔
 ```

-This means we're all set to run with Conda environments if need.
+This means we're all set to run with Conda environments if needed.

 !!!note